 raised for conservation since WCN's inception

-We pass 100% of funds designated to a species directly to fieldwork to protect that species and 90% of donations to WCN are used to support our conservation partners.
+We pass 100% of funds designated to a species directly to fieldwork to protect that species and 93% of donations to WCN are used to support our Conservation Partners.

 people employed by our partners

 Be it creating handicrafts, protecting wildlife as scouts, or hired as staff, our conservation partners employ local people in the countries where they operate.

-Crisis and Recovery Funds have supported 274 projects to date.
+Wildlife Funds have supported 515 projects to date.

-The Elephant Crisis Fund and Lion Recovery Fund have supported projects in over 47 countries to protect elephants and lions throughout their entire habitat.
+Our Wildlife Funds have supported projects in 46 countries to protect threatened species throughout their entire habitat.

-people attended our Wildlife Conservation Expos in 2018
+people attended our Wildlife Conservation Expos and other events in 2020

-WCN hosted Expos in northern California that were attended by people from over 29 states and 5 countries.
+WCN hosted Expos and events that were attended by people from over 47 states and 60 countries.

 field conservationists who have attended WCN workshops